directeye/docsy/content/en/blog/2024-05-12-create-narration-audio.md

 To address this, I use Audacity, an audio editing software, to trim out the unnecessary silent parts (<span style="color: red; ">highlighted in red in the diagram</span>) and extract the narration audio file.
 The image above shows my script's narration audio being edited in Audacity.

-The following is a sample audio narration of [the script from Engoo Photo Description Lesson1 Exercise1](/docsy/docs/engoo_photos/intermediate/lesson01/#exercise-1-at-the-doctors-office).
+The following is a sample audio narration of [the script for Exercise 1 from Engoo's Photo Desctiption Lesson 1](/docsy/docs/engoo_photos/intermediate/lesson01/#exercise-1-at-the-doctors-office).
 <figure>
   <audio controls src="/docsy/audios/2024-05-12-narration.mp3">
 </figure>